whizbuzzer/CompGeomAniket/Notes.md

     Source: https://en.wikipedia.org/wiki/Pragma_once

+## Template classes need their methods declared as "inline"

 ## Forward declarations
     > Use forward declarations of methods/classes (declare them first and define them later) in order to properly implement them as "friend"